 It didn’t all happen at once.
 It was a slow creep to doing and having SO MUCH.

 …that we shipped to our much-smaller house in Northwest Florida.
-Located just a few blocks from the Gulf of Mexico, our six-room 1,400 square foot house with one bathroom isn’t nearly the size of our minuscule NYC pads, or anything that qualifies as a “tiny home,” but our house here is less than half the size of our old one – and we cut our lot size by nearly 90%.
-We actually have our old beach house in Virginia to thank, because that house was smaller (and on a much smaller lot) than our big suburban Richmond home… and it taught us how much we all loved a walkable beach community and a smaller house to maintain and enjoy.
+Located just a few blocks from the Gulf of Mexico, our six-room 1,400 square foot house with one bathroom isn’t nearly the size of our minuscule NYC pads, or anything that qualifies as a “tiny home,” but our house here is less than half the size of our last one – and we cut our lot size by nearly 90%.
+We actually have our old pink beach house in Virginia to thank, because that house was smaller (and on a much smaller lot) than our big suburban Richmond home… and it taught us how much our whole family loved a walkable beach community and a smaller house to maintain and enjoy.

 Less time cleaning out the garage on the weekends = more time on a pineapple-shaped float at the beach.
 Less time mowing the lawn = more time walking to get ice cream after lunch.
 Less time scrubbing a bunch of extra bathrooms = more time sitting out on the porch with friends up the street.
 Less time in the car driving from place to place = more time for leisurely walks to a nearby town square that has everything from shops to restaurants and even a quaint little bookstore.
 It clarified so much for us in just one summer that we spent there.